-- 5.1 Section 249 of the Local Government Act 1972 states that a principal Council may, by resolution passed by not less than two-thirds of the members voting thereon at a meeting of the Council specially convened for the purpose with notice of the object, confer the title of Honorary Alderman or Honorary Alderwoman on persons who have, in the opinion of the Council, rendered eminent services to the Council as past Members of that Council, but who are not then members of the Council. - 5.2 An Honorary Alderman or Honorary Alderwoman of a principal Council may attend and take part in such Civic Ceremonies as the Council may from time to time decide, but shall not, as such have the right - a) to attend meetings of the Council or a Committee of the Council. - b) to receive any such allowances or other payments under section 173 to 176 of the Local Government Act 1972; or - c) whilst serving as a Councillor, be entitled to be addressed as Alderman/Alderwoman or to attend or take part in any civic ceremonies of the Council as an Alderman/Alderwoman. - 5.3 The service of each of the named former Councillors is set out below:
+- 5.1 Section 249 of the Local Government Act 1972 states that a principal Council may, by resolution passed by not less than two-thirds of the members voting thereon at a meeting of the Council specially convened for the purpose with notice of the object, confer the title of Honorary Alderman or Honorary Alderwoman on persons who have, in the opinion of the Council, rendered eminent service to the Council as past Members of that Council, but who are not then members of the Council. - 5.2 An Honorary Alderman or Honorary Alderwoman of a principal Council may attend and take part in such Civic Ceremonies as the Council may from time to time decide, but shall not, as such have the right: - a) to attend meetings of the Council or a Committee of the Council, - b) to receive any such allowances or other payments under section 173 to 176 of the Local Government Act 1972, or - c) whilst serving as a Councillor, be entitled to be addressed as Alderman/Alderwoman or to attend or take part in any civic ceremonies of the Council as an Alderman/Alderwoman. - 5.3 The service of each of the named former Councillors is set out below:

-Mr. Gordon Alcott
+Mr. George Adamson

-- Served on the former Cannock Urban District Council and Chase District Council from 1970 - 2021 (51 years). - Held office of Vice-Chairman and Chairman of the Council, Leader and Deputy Leader of the Council and a member of the Cabinet.
+- Served on Cannock Chase District Council from 1980 1993 and 2010 2022 (25 years). - Held office of Leader of the Council for 15 years over two periods and more recently Leader of the Opposition.